As your health and well-being are vital to your future career, you will need to complete certain tasks before you can go on clinical placement.

 - the course you intend to study.

 The occupational health advisor will check what vaccinations you have already received against a list of vaccinations required before you can go on clinical placement.
 If you are missing any, they will provide you with a further appointment(s) and you will be given the vaccinations.
-It is essential that you attend these appointments otherwise you will not be allowed to go on clinical placement.
+It is essential you attend these appointments as failure to undertake appropriate vaccinations and blood tests may impact your clinical placement.

 Once you have attended your appointments, Occupational Health will send us confirmation that all your vaccinations are up to date and you are fit to attend placement.